 Residential treatment is recommended for people who have aggressive addictions that have lasted for a long time.
 For this reason, they seek a much more supervised program to help them with their issues.
 Those who struggle with Adderall addiction for a lesser amount of time may seek outpatient programs.
 This allows them to check in and check out on a weekly basis.
 These treatments are a series of meticulous milestones and activities that cure their addictive habits.

-If you’re currently going through Adderall addiction or you know someone very close to you who has this issue, don’t hesitate to call our number 844-432-0416 and request more information.
+If you’re currently going through Adderall withdrawal or you know someone very close to you who has this issue, don’t hesitate to call our number 844-326-4514 and request more information.
 Our staff is available 24/7 and we are here to answer questions and offer support.
 If you wish to contact us online, you may do so as well.
-Don’t hesitate, get more information today for a better tomorrow.
+Don’t hesitate, get more information on how we can help with Adderall detox.